SC-Networks/evalanche-soap-api-connector/docs/workflow.md

 getListByMadatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all workflows of a folder
+Retrieve all workflows in a folder

 ```